symbol/symbol-docs/source/concepts/receipt.rst

     :header: "Id", "Receipt", "Type", "Description"
     :delim: ;

     0x4321; Harvest_Fee; :ref:`BalanceCredit <balance-change-receipt>`; The recipient, account and amount of fees received for harvesting a block.
-Receiving xem for harvesting a block.
+It is recorded when a block is harvested.
     0x43F1; Address_Alias_Resolution; :ref:`Alias Resolution <resolution-statement>`; The unresolved and resolved alias.
-A transaction indicates a valid address alias instead of an address.
+It is recorded when a transaction indicates a valid address alias instead of an address.
     0x43F2; Mosaic_Alias_Resolution; :ref:`Alias Resolution <resolution-statement>`; The unresolved and resolved alias.
-A transaction indicates a valid mosaic alias instead of a mosaicId.
+It is recorded when a transaction indicates a valid mosaic alias instead of a mosaicId.
     0x43E1; Transaction_Group;  :ref:`Aggregate <transaction-statement>`; A collection of state changes for a given source.
-An state change receipt is issued.
+It is recorded when a state change receipt is issued.

 Mosaic receipts
 ===============